THE KING’S HENCHMAN: The Commoner and the Royal who saved the Monarchy from Cromwell

 The bottle may or may not have been Henry Jermyn’s, because it is identifiable only by his family’s coat of arms, and as you know several members of his family held the office of Governor of Jersey.
 The first was actually his father, Sir Thomas Jermyn (1573-1645), who became governor on 22 December 1631, with special dispensation to avoid the tedious necessity of having to live there.
 His son Henry was a very close friend of Charles I’s queen, Henrietta Maria, and may actually have had an affair with her.
 After this Henry had an affair with one of the Queen’s maids of honour, for which he was exiled briefly to Jersey in 1634.
 He inherited the Governorship himself when his father died in 1645 and paid a very grand return visit there in 1646, to escort the young Prince of Wales, the future Charles II – who may actually have been his son – back to Paris.

 The wine bottle could therefore date back to 1631: if it is thought unlikely that an armorial wine bottle would have been there in the absence of a Jermyn in person, then I can certainly give you 1634 as a possibility.
 It certainly wouldn’t surprise me at all if the bottle was Henry Jermyn’s.
-The title I have given my book, Full of Soup and Gold, is from a contemporary poem alluding to his inordinate love of the high life – wine, female company and food – which marked him out even by the sozzled standards of Charles II’s day.
+The title I gave the first edition of my biography of him, Full of Soup and Gold, is from a contemporary poem alluding to his inordinate love of the high life – wine, female company and food – which marked him out even by the sozzled standards of Charles II’s day.

 Henry Jermyn was one of the great movers and shakers of his day.
 London’s St James’s Square was his idea too, kick-starting the growth of the West End as we know it today.
 The Restoration owed a great deal to his behind-the-scenes diplomacy, as did the marriage of Charles to Catherine of Braganza, that brought Bombay as a dowry, thus laying the foundations for the British Empire in India.